 3. Get pushed downhill in an old-school Funchal street toboggan

-Our experience in Monte was defined not by the cable car up, but by the trip back down.
+Our experience in Monte was defined not by the cable car up, but rather, by the trip back down.
 This mountaintop community is home to one of the most unique and exhilarating forms of transportation you’ll find anywhere in the world.

 Let’s take it back…nearly 500 years